tangem/tangem-app-android/tangem-sdk-android-config/README.md

             }
         }
         is CompletionResult.Failure -> {
-            if (result.error is SessionError.UserCancelledError) {
+            if (result.error is TangemSdkError.UserCancelledError) {
             // Handle case when user cancelled manually }
             // Handle other errors